Forum Theatre: History

-The building features a Moorish Revival exterior, including minarets and a clock tower.
-When it opened in February 1929, the cinema had the largest seating capacity in Australia, holding 3,371 people.
-A dual-console Wurlitzer organ of style 270 was installed, the first to be built "west of Chicago", featuring 21 rows of pipes and a grand piano attachment and oboe horn.
-The organ was removed from the theatre in 1963, and subsequently installed in the Moorabbin Town Hall (now Kingston City Hall) by members of the Victorian Division of the Theatre Organ Society of Australia.
+A dual-console Wurlitzer organ of style 270 was installed, the first to be built 'west of Chicago', featuring 21 rows of pipes and a grand piano attachment and oboe horn.
+The organ was opened in 1928 by Frank D. Lanterman, for two years the resident organist, with Renee Lees on the minor console.
+It was removed from the theatre in 1963, and subsequently installed in the Moorabbin Town Hall (now Kingston City Hall) by members of the Victorian Division of the Theatre Organ Society of Australia.

 In 1962, the building was renamed the Forum Theatre.

 In 1963, recognising the changing trends in attendance, cinema chain Greater Union converted now-oversized auditorium into two smaller separate cinemas.
 The Dress Circle balcony was blocked in, creating the upstairs Rapallo Theatre (with a new entry from Russell Street) while the Stalls level retained the Forum Theatre name and Flinders Street entry.
 In 1981 further renovations took place, including the renaming of the cinemas to Forum I and Forum II.

 In 1985 it was purchased and used by Revival Centres International, a Christian organisation, and fell into disrepair.
 In 1995 it was purchased by David Marriner's Staged Developments Australia, who redeveloped it for use as a film and concert venue operating as Forum Melbourne.
 It became part of Marriner Group's portfolio of theatres, including Melbourne's Princess Theatre and Regent Theatre, and joined by the Comedy Theatre in 1996.

 The theatre was listed on the Victorian Heritage Register in 1978 and classified by the National Trust of Australia in 1994.

+In 2013, the Marriner Group proposed an apartment tower to be built on the adjacent site to the north which they had bought, which was 32 levels (107m) in an area where an advisory height limit of 40m applies, and which would cantilever over the stage tower of the theatre, with restoration of the facade of the Forum as part of the project.
+This was approved by then Planning Minister Matthew Guy, but opposed by the City of Melbourne and local objectors, who took the matter to VCAT and won.
+An appeal by Marriner to the Supreme Court was not successful.

+In early 2024, the Marriner Group applied for a permit from Heritage Victoria for urgent works because some decorative elements of the exterior were unstable and likely to fall.